8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230101/content.md

 **Quick recap:** A few months ago, I had severe pain in the big toe of my right foot, then again a month later.
 While I did not experience all the [symptoms of gout](https://www.mayoclinic.org/diseases-conditions/gout/symptoms-causes/syc-20372897), that's what we diagnosed and treated it as.
 We checked my uric acid levels, and they did indicate slight hyperuricemia ([high uric acid levels](https://www.mayoclinic.org/symptoms/high-uric-acid-level/basics/definition/sym-20050607)).
 Found a research paper on [purine levels in 80 food products](https://pubmed.ncbi.nlm.nih.gov/32312146/).

-I don't classify myself as a spreadsheet, but I am creating another one.
+I don't classify myself as a spreadsheet person, but I am creating another one.

 This spreadsheet tracks the foods I eat regularly.
 I track calories; purine levels (based on the paper above); fats, carbohydrates, and proteins (macronutrients); and vitamins and minerals (micronutrients).